SignalK/specification/gitbook-docs/request_response.md

 ## HTTP

-HTTP request use REST API semantics and the responses are similar to the `response` object used above.
+HTTP requests use REST API semantics and the responses are similar to the `response` object used above.

-One difference is that the `statusCode` value above is sent as the HTTP response code.
+One difference is that the `statusCode` value is sent as the HTTP response code.

 The response when a server successfully processes a login request synchronously:

 HTTP response code 200

 ```json
 {
   "state": "COMPLETED",